yadt/yadt-config-rpm-maker/docs/HOWTO_Debian.md

-# How to set up a development environment on Debian 7
+# Developing on Debian 7

 ## Get the sources